Arosa Mia Review and Specifications

 Review of Arosa Mia

-The Arosa Mia boat cruises on Danube River leaving from Austria and Germany.
-Also offered as specials are several Danube and Black Sea river cruises round-trip from Austria.
+A-Rosa Mia ship cruises on Danube River leaving from Austria and Germany.
+Also offered are longer cruisetour itineraries (Danube and Black Sea cruises) departing roundtrip from Austria.
+The riverboat was launched on April 17, 2003.
+Sisterships are the fleetmates Donna, Riva and Bella.

 Arosa Mia has a total number of 100 cabins (of which 48 French Balconies, 6 with Panoramic Windows, 46 with a non-opening window) in 4 grades.
 Highest category staterooms are "French Balcony" (no Suites on the Mia ship).
 Inside cabins you'll find simple, but elegant furnishings, air conditioning and television.